Gospel music: 18th century

 Perhaps the most famous gospel-based hymns were composed in the 1760s and 1770s by English writers John Newton ("Amazing Grace") and Augustus Toplady ("Rock of Ages"), members of the Anglican Church.
-Starting out as lyrics only, it took decades for standardized tunes to be added to them.
-Although not directly connected with African-American gospel music, they were adopted by African-Americans as well as white Americans, and Newton's connection with the abolition movement provided cross-fertilization.
+Starting out as lyrics only, decades were needed for standardized tunes to be added to them.
+Although not directly connected with African-American gospel music, they were adopted by African Americans as well as white Americans, and Newton's connection with the abolition movement provided cross-fertilization.

 Holiness-Pentecostal era (19th century)

 The first published use of the term "Gospel song" probably appeared in 1874 when Philip Bliss released a songbook entitled Gospel Songs.
 A Choice Collection of Hymns and Tunes.
-It was used to describe a new style of church music, songs that were easy to grasp and more easily singable than the traditional church hymns, which came out of the mass revival movement starting with Dwight L. Moody, whose musician was Ira D. Sankey, as well as the Holiness-Pentecostal movement.
+It was used to describe a new style of church music, songs that were easy to grasp and more easily singable than the traditional church hymns, which came out of the mass revival movement starting with Dwight L. Moody, whose musician was Ira D. Sankey, as well as the Holiness–Pentecostal movement.
 Prior to the meeting of Moody and Sankey in 1870, there was an American rural/frontier history of revival and camp meeting songs, but the gospel hymn was of a different character, and it served the needs of mass revivals in the great cities.

 The revival movement employed popular singers and song leaders, the most famous of them being Ira D. Sankey.
 The original "gospel" songs were written and composed by authors such as George F. Root, Philip Bliss, Charles H. Gabriel, William Howard Doane, and Fanny Crosby.
 As an extension to his initial publication Gospel Songs, Philip Bliss, in collaboration with Ira D. Sankey issued no's.
 1 to 6 of Gospel Hymns in 1875.
 Sankey and Bliss's collection can be found in many libraries today.

 The popularity of revival singers and the openness of rural churches to this type of music (in spite of its initial use in city revivals) led to the late 19th and early 20th century establishment of gospel music publishing houses such as those of Homer Rodeheaver, E. O. Excell, Charlie Tillman, and Charles Tindley.
 These publishers were in the market for large quantities of new music, providing an outlet for the creative work of many songwriters and composers.

 The advent of radio in the 1920s greatly increased the audience for gospel music, and James D. Vaughan used radio as an integral part of his business model, which also included traveling quartets to publicize the gospel music books he published several times a year.
 Virgil O. Stamps and Jesse R. Baxter studied Vaughan's business model and by the late 1920s were running heavy competition for Vaughan.
 The 1920s also saw the marketing of gospel records by groups such as the Carter Family.